Fatimaxox/MSolutions/README.md

 1. **Automatic Lesion Segmentation**: Identifies and segments infected lesions.
 2. **MS Type Classification**: Classifies the type of MS (RRMS, SPMS, PPMS) and differentiates MS from other conditions such as brain tumors.

-## Technical Details 🔧

-### Classification

-- **Models Tested**: CNN, ResNet, DenseNet, EfficientNet
-- **Dataset**: 100% Saudi dataset with approximately 229 patients

-**Results**:
-- Achieved 96% F1 score and 97% recall with ResNetV101 as the best model.

-### Segmentation

-- **Framework Used**: MONAI for data preparation, preprocessing, and core development.
-- **Model**: Tested SegResNet from MONAI for MS case segmentation, which had previously won several competitions for similar problems like brain tumors.
-[Look here for more details](https://developer.nvidia.com/blog/nvidia-data-scientists-take-top-spots-in-miccai-2021-brain-tumor-segmentation-challenge/).

-**Results**:
-- Achieved a loss of 13.93% and a dice score of 44.59% with 200 epochs.

----
 ## Why MSolutions? 🤝

 Discover the reasons to choose MSolutions for revolutionizing MS diagnosis: